haesoo-y/fe-news-bot/README.md

 ### Nx Console gets Lit

- Max KlessinNx Devtools·23 hours agoOver the last few weeks, we rebuilt one of Nx Console’s most like...
+ Over the last few weeks, we rebuilt one of Nx Console’s most liked features from the ground up: The ...

  [바로가기](https://medium.com/nrwl/nx-console-gets-lit-ca339743ff4f?source=tag_page---------0-84--------------------2644d720_e29b_4abb_abcd_f0963110dc6b-------17)

 ### Building a Post Component with Links, onClick Handling, Text Selection, and Clickability Anywhere.

- lastcallofsummer·3 hours agoIntroduction In this article, we will explore how to create a versatile ...
+ Introduction In this article, we will explore how to create a versatile post component in React that...

  [바로가기](https://medium.com/@lastcallofsummer/building-a-post-component-with-links-onclick-handling-text-selection-and-clickability-anywhere-21c690d56c5a?source=tag_page---------0-84--------------------a256de1f_8ff9_447f_96ad_aedb48c59d2d-------17)

 ### Implement React using the CDN Link

- shivam vishwakarma·9 hours agoHello Dev, Do you know that there is another way to use React, apart f...
+ Hello Dev, Do you know that there is another way to use React, apart from creating it through “npx” ...

  [바로가기](https://medium.com/@mibatman01/use-react-using-the-cdn-link-3515a576ebcd?source=tag_page---------0-84--------------------6022b635_55c5_483d_9570_2fa37164278b-------17)

 ### Exploring Next.js: The Growing Choice for Developers and Vercel’s Remarkable Contribution

- Akeleojo Achor·23 hours agoIt was less than a week ago when a friend and I sat down to plan a projec...
+ It was less than a week ago when a friend and I sat down to plan a project we had wanted to do for a...

  [바로가기](https://medium.com/@achorisaac/exploring-next-js-the-growing-choice-for-developers-and-vercels-remarkable-contribution-493b0fce5171?source=tag_page---------0-84--------------------112ab0b8_0e75_424d_a057_576b9b7ce618-------17)